Membership & Dues

 The above information is taken from a publication of by the National Garden Clubs, Inc. NOTE: Regarding non-profit/tax exempt status…..
 If your club would be interested in applying for 501(c)(3) non-profit status under the CGCI Group Non-Profit Exemption plan, the IRS will require additional language.
 Go to Group Tax Exemption Program (GTEP) for details |

-Dues . . .are due & payable July 1 and become delinquent October 1
+Dues . . .are due & payable July 1

 Questions: Contact the Membership Chairman – cgcimembership@cagardenclubs.org